mallory/e2ee/draft-e2ee.md

 --- abstract

-This document provides a definition of end-to-end encryption (E2EE) for communication systems that transfer content among internet users.
-E2EE is discussed from the perspectives of both expectations of ordinary internet users and required properties of implementations.
+This document provides a definition of end-to-end encryption (E2EE).
 End-to-end encryption is an application of cryptographic mechanisms to provide security and privacy to communication between endpoints.
 Such communication can include messages, email, video, audio, and other forms of media.
 E2EE provides security and privacy through confidentiality, integrity, authenticity and forward secrecy for communication amongst people.

-Improvements to end-to-end encryption strive to maximize the user's security and privacy while balancing usability and availability.

 --- middle

 Introduction
 ============

-A clear and shared definition of end-to-end encryption (E2EE) can provide designers and implementers information about what properties such a system must provide, inform internet users of what security and privacy guarantees they can expect from E2EE, and be useful in policy discussions related to communications privacy.

 End-to-end encryption is an application of cryptographic mechanisms to provide security and privacy to communication between endpoints.
 End-to-end encrypted systems provide security and privacy through confidentiality, integrity, authenticity and forward secrecy for communication amongst people.
 For the scope of this document, such communication can include messages, email, video, audio, and other forms of media.

 Improvements to end-to-end encryption strive to maximize the user's security and privacy while balancing usability and availability.

-End-to-end encryption, irrespective of the content or the specific methods employed, relies on two important and rigorous technical concepts: the end-to-end principle as defined in the IETF; and encryption, an application of cryptographic mechanisms and the primary means employed by the IETF to secure internet protocols and maintain the confidentiality of content delivered via these internet protocols.
-Where end-to-end encryption is comprised of these necessary constituent parts, a systems approach also defines their interplay.

 End point
 ---------